 For liabilities designated at FVTPL, all changes in fair value are recognized in the separate statement of profit or loss, except for changes in fair value arising from changes in SaskCentral's own credit risk which are recognized in OCI.
 Changes in fair value of liabilities due to changes in SaskCentral's own credit risk, recognized in OCI, are not subsequently reclassified to the separate statement of profit or loss upon derecognition/extinguishment of the liabilities.
-Instead, these changes are reclassified from AOCI to retained earnings upon derecognition/extinguishment of the liabilities.
+Instead, these changes are reclassified from accumulated other comprehensive income (AOCI) to retained earnings upon derecognition/extinguishment of the liabilities.